-Tuition for active-duty military students, and guard and reserve members who are using Tuition Assistance, is $250 per semester hour for undergraduate programs, versus $400 per semester hour.
+Tuition for active-duty and reserve component military students is $250 per credit hour for undergraduate programs, versus $400 per credit hour for traditional online students.

 The MU Match Military Appreciation Scholarship

-Active-duty military students who have used all 16 semester hours of their DoD TA during the fiscal year and need financial assistance to attend additional classes are eligible to receive up to nine semester hours (no more than one course per semester) while attending MU.
+Active-duty military students who have used all 16 credit hours of their DoD TA during the fiscal year and need financial assistance to attend additional classes are eligible to receive up to nine credit hours (no more than one course per term) while attending MU.

 Methodist University allows service members and reservists to be readmitted to a program if they are temporarily unable to attend class or have to suspend their studies due to unanticipated service requirements, and we will take additional steps to accommodate short absences due to service obligations, provided that satisfactory academic progress is being made by the service members and reservists prior to suspending their studies.
 Communication between the military student, Instructor, Registrar and Office of Veteran Services and/or MU’s Fort Bragg Office is important and necessary to ensure punitive actions are not taken.